GBS Student Leadership Award

-This student nominated award recognizes Biomedical Sciences graduate students who have made outstanding and notable academic, professional, social, and/or service contributions for the University of Virginia and the local community.
+This student nominated award recognizes graduate students in the Biosciences who have made outstanding and notable academic, professional, social, and/or service contributions for the University of Virginia and the local community.
 This award is meant to commend well-rounded graduate students who have served as leaders either at the University of Virginia or in the local community.
 The following includes a list of accomplishments that would be of importance to this award: participation in leadership at the University-wide level, participation in student organizations, teaching experience, community service, research accomplishments, mentorship activities, and outreach to the University and greater Charlottesville areas.

 Extra Materials from Nominee:

--CV.
-Applicants are encouraged to explain their leadership roles on their CV with a short 1-2 sentence description.
+- Applicants are encouraged to explain their leadership roles on their CV with a short 1-2 sentence description.

--Reflective statement answering both of the following prompts (Limit 1 page total):
+- Reflective statement answering both of the following prompts (Limit 1 page total):

 - What does leadership mean to you?